pytorch/torchtune/docs/source/api_ref_models.rst

 gemma
 -----

-All models from the `Gemma family <https://blog.google/technology/developers/gemma-open-models/>`_.
+Models of size 2B and 7B from the `Gemma family <https://blog.google/technology/developers/gemma-open-models/>`_.

 Pre-trained models can be downloaded from the Hugging Face Hub with the following command: